 - Children will know how art & design both reflect and shape our history and contribute to the culture, creativity and wealth of our nation.

 Implementation – How do we translate our vision into practice?

 - The curriculum hours in Art & design are non-negotiable and will be followed by all staff in the school.
 Fixed timetables will be set before the academic year and monitored by the Senior Leadership Team of the school.

 - Art & design specialists from our partner secondary school, Blessed William Howard, are and will continue to be integral to the planning process.
-Advice will be taken from these specialist teachers and this will aid transition to Key Stage 3.
+Specialist teachers from Blessed William Howards will be teaching art at St Austin’s Catholic Primary School.
+This will aid transition to Key Stage 3.

 - The Subject Leader for Art & design will meet the Senior Leadership Team on a monthly basis to evaluate provision in order to ensure that teaching and learning in Art & design is outstanding.
 Where necessary, staff will receive coaching and training in Art & design.

 - Carefully designed schemes of learning in Art & design ensure consistency and progress of all learners.

 - Vehicles drive learning throughout the term.
 Therefore, Art & design is taught through the vehicle.

 - Vehicles include guest speakers who are specialists in their field, trips to businesses, fieldwork to relevant places of interest, innovative use of technology to name but a few.

 - Art & design is taught individually but plays a key role in the achievement of the learning aims of the vehicle.
 For example, a focus on the local housing market could include, after visiting an actual show home, children designing their own interior and presenting this to an interior designer.

 - Success criteria in every Art & design lesson are set in order to guide children to achieve their potential.
 This ensures work is demanding and matches the aims of the curriculum.